yiorgosynkl/yiorgosynkl.github.io/_posts/2025-01-15-audio-programming.md

 };

 // Tremolo.klang
+// an oscillator is essentially a signal (saw, sine, ...)
+// a lfo is low frequency oscillator (signal with f = 1 - 10Hz)
+// tremolo is a signal where the amplitude is modulated by an LFO
-// make an oscillator that goes really slowly and handles the gain
+// (essentially an oscillator that slowly increases/decreases the gain)

-// make it so at 0 the line is at 1
-// and at full tremolo, it is between 0 and 1

 #include <klang.h>
 using namespace klang::optimised;

 struct Tremolo : Effect {
 	Sine lfo;

-	Tremolo() {
+	// Initialise plugin (called once at startup) Tremolo() {
 		controls = {
-			Dial("Depth", 0, 0.5, 0),
-			Dial("Rate", 1, 10, 6),
+			Dial("Mod Rate", 1.0, 10.0, 6.0),
+			Dial("Mod Depth", 0.0, 0.5, 0.5),
 		};
 	}

+	// Prepare for processing (called once per buffer) void prepare() {

+	}

-	void process() {
+	// Apply processing (called once per sample) void process() {
+		param rate = controls[0];
- 		param rate = controls[1]; // Hz (cycles per second)
+		param depth = controls[1];

+		// different types of modulation
-		// signal mod = lfo(rate); // 1 to 10 Hz (cycle per second) (ring modulation) (Dr. Who voice effect) (gives one extra frequency)
+		// signal mod = lfo(rate); // lfo osc between [-1, 1]
+		// signal mod = lfo(rate) * depth; // lfo osc between [-depth, +depth] ( [-0.5, 0.5] for depth = 0.5 )
-		// signal mod = lfo(rate) * 0.5 + 0.5; // to make sine of of lfo between 0 and 1 (two mirror bands in frequency space)
+		// signal mod = lfo(rate) * depth + 0.5; // lfo osc between [0.5-depth, 0.5+depth] ( [0, 1] for depth = 0.5, [0.5,0.5] for depth = 0.5 )
-		signal mod = lfo(rate) * 0.5 + 0.5; // Use the depth
+		signal mod = lfo(rate) * depth + (1-depth); // lfo osc between [1-2*depth, 1] ( [0, 1] for depth = 0.5, [1,1] for depth = 1 )
+		mod >> debug;
 		in * mod >> out;
 	}
 };

-// TODO: make it so at 0 the line is at 1
-// and at full tremolo, it is between 0 and 1

-// ring
 ```

+In the professional community, the industry standard framework for developing plugins is [Juce](https://juce.com/).
+Juce is used by Traction, maxMSP, FocusRight, etc. Every year during November there is a [ADC (audio developer conference)](https://audio.dev/), and it's the number 1 networking opportunity.
+In 2025 it takes place in Bristol.

+Why is 44.1kHz (44,100 Hz) the standard sampling frequency?
+Explanation in [wiki](https://en.wikipedia.org/wiki/44,100_Hz).
+In brief, the Nyquist–Shannon sampling theorem says the sampling frequency must be greater than twice the maximum frequency one wishes to reproduce.
+To capture the human hearing range of roughly 20 Hz to 20,000 Hz, the sampling rate had to be greater than 40 kHz.
+Furthermore, the ideal filter is practically impossible to implement, so in practice a transition band is necessary, where frequencies are partly attenuated (reduced in force).
+The wider this transition band is, the easier and more economical.
+The 44.1 kHz sampling frequency allows for a 2.05 kHz transition band.

+## Lesson 02 | Distortion

+Ring modulation and distortion.

+## Lesson 03 | EQ

+## Lesson 04 | Delay
+## Lesson 05 | Flanger
+## Lesson 06 | Additive
+## Lesson 07 | Subtractive
+## Lesson 08 | FM
+## Lesson 09 | Physical
+## Lesson 10 | Plugin Project